 Jet Fuel Is a Well-Known and Highly Toxic Immunomodulator

 It isn't exactly news to the scientific community that jet fuel exposure causes a wide range of health problems.
-There are not just one or two but, at the time this article is being written, 217 published studies of the medical effects of exposure to "jet propulsion fuel" or "JP-8" in the mainstream medical literature.
+There are not just one or two but, at the time this article was written, 217 published studies of the medical effects of exposure to "jet propulsion fuel" or "JP-8" in the mainstream medical literature.

 The problems caused by jet fuel exposure are particularly acute for people who work on the tarmac where jet engines are running.
 The problems caused by this toxin are mediated by the immune system itself, specifically through the action of a group of white blood cells called mast cells.
-These cells carry microscopic packets of histamine, the chemical that causes the burning, irritation, and inflammation associated with allergies.
-Exposure to ultraviolet light of the sun draws mast cells out of the bloodstream and into the skin.
+These cells carry microscopic packets of histamine, the chemical that causes the characteristic symptoms burning, irritation, and inflammation associated with allergies.
+Exposure to the ultraviolet light of the sun draws mast cells out of the bloodstream and into the skin.

 Jet Fuel Also Finds Its Way into Lungs and Bone

-And jet fuel also affects bone marrow.
+And jet fuel also has an impact on the health of our bone marrow.

-If there isn't further exposure to jet fuel vapors, the bone marrow can begin to heal itself in about 24 hours.
+If there isn't further exposure to jet fuel vapors, the bone marrow can begin to heal itself after about 24 hours.
 But if there is repeated exposure to jet fuel, the damage to bone marrow becomes cumulative and permanent.